SternLabTAU/SternLab/minion/calculate_linkage/README.md

 This script calculates the conditional probabilities for every mutation in list to appear with any other mutation in the given list, including those probabilities for the WT variants for those positions.
-The script gets the blast dataframe path, and the mutations dataframe path created by parse_blasts.py (see association_tests directory), a csv path with the mutations to check and a directory to save the results to.
+The script gets the blast dataframe path and the mutations dataframe path created by parse_blasts.py (see association_tests directory), a csv path with the mutations to check and a directory to save the results to.